phalcon-orphanage/docs/en/reference/session.rst

     use Phalcon\Session\Adapter\Files as Session;

-    //Start the session the first time when some component request the session service
+    // Start the session the first time when some component request the session service
-    $di->setShared('session', function() {
+    $di->setShared('session', function () {
         $session = new Session();
         $session->start();
         return $session;